 Due to the lack of oxygen, the flame is not as hot and although you cannot see, smell, or taste it, more carbon monoxide is released into the air.
 The coolest flame is a yellow/orange color.

 Depending on the gas involved, different amounts of oxygen are required for complete combustion.
 For instance, propane requires an air-to-gas ratio around 24:1.
-Butane is around For natural gas, the ratio is closer to 10:1.
+For natural gas, the ratio is closer to 10:1.

 When using a Bunsen burner, you can adjust the color of the flame by opening or closing the air holes.
 Unfortunately, adjusting furnace flame color is not so easy.
 Never attempt to adjust furnace flames on your own—always contact a professional.

 A blue flame from your furnace or gas stove indicates complete combustion of the gas.
-If you have a yellow or red burner flame, this usually means that your burner is not receiving enough air for complete combustion.
+If you have a yellow, orange, or red burner flame, this usually means that your burner is not receiving enough air for complete combustion.

 Besides wasted gas, higher energy bills, and more soot, the main danger of improper combustion is the increased amount of carbon monoxide (CO) produced by the combustion process.